 The names of scientific and technological complexes in the GII are given by the names of one or more cities that form the cluster.
-The dimensions of the scientific and technological complex are identified on the basis of an empirical approach, which involves several stages.
+The dimensions of the scientific and technological complex are identified based on an empirical approach, which involves several stages.
 First, the addresses of authors of patents and scientific articles are determined and geocoded, and then an algorithm is applied to the resulting data to map clusters.
-After geomapping, STCs are identified, and the key characteristics of the top 100 clusters are described.
+After mapping, STCs are identified, and the key characteristics of the top 100 clusters are described.

 Initially, clusters were formed based only on patent data, which was the most indicative for assessing the productivity of inventive activity.
 Since 2018, when compiling the GII and forming the STC ranking, information about the authors of scientific publications contained in the expanded scientific citation index of the Web of Science has been used (Bergquist et al. 2017).

-According to GII experts, despite some noticeable changes, the inclusion of data on the authors of scientific publications to identify scientific and technological progress did not fundamentally affect its result or the size of the identified clusters (Bergquist et al. 2017).
+According to GII experts, despite some noticeable changes, including data on the authors of scientific publications to identify scientific and technological progress, it remained the same as its result and the size of the identified clusters (Bergquist et al. 2017).